GoogleCloudPlatform/federated-learning/README.md

 The blueprint uses a [multi-tenant](https://cloud.google.com/kubernetes-engine/docs/concepts/multitenancy-overview) architecture.

 The workloads provided by third parties are treated as a tenant within the cluster.
-These tenant workloads are grouped in dedicated namespaces, and isolated on dedicated cluster nodes.
+Each tenant has its own dedicated Kubernetes namepsace and node pool.
-This way, you can apply security controls and policies to the nodes and namespace that host the tenant workloads.
+Tenant workloads are grouped in their dedicated namespaces, and run in isolation in their dedicated node pools.
+The blueprint applies security controls and policies to the nodes and namespaces that host these workloads.

 ### Infrastructure